dawidkotarba/dawidkotarba.github.io/README.md

 # dawidkotarba.github.io

-My personal site, under construction.
+My resume, under construction forever :)

 Credits:

+- Evgeny Ignatik: idea of having such a site with twenty seventeen theme
-Theme: twenty seventeen from Wordpress
+- Theme: twenty seventeen from Wordpress

 Images from Unsplash by:
 - Victor Malyushev